-In this concert at St. Nicholas Church (link leads to google maps) the Durlacher Kantorei performs works by Louis Lewandowski, Felix Mendelssohn-Bartholdy and Antonín Dvořák, amongst others.
+In this concert at St. Nicholas Church (link leads to google maps) the Durlacher Kantorei performed works by Louis Lewandowski, Felix Mendelssohn-Bartholdy and Antonín Dvořák, amongst others.

 The Durlacher Kantorei is the concert choir of the Protestant Church Durlach (Karlsruhe, Germany).
 The group has performed most of the greatest choral works over the past years (like Bach´s and Handel´s oratorios, Haydn´s "Creation" etc.) and also enjoys studying and performing contemporary pieces such as the "Misa Tango" by L. Bacalov.
 Past programmes have also included "rediscovered pieces" like Graun´s oratorio "The Death of Jesus" or Lewandowski´s psalms.
 The singers can take part in voice training sessions with a professional singer during rehearsals.